danammckee/Projects/README.md

 * #### Vulnerability Sea Level Rise: Victoria, BC [Map](https://danammckee.github.io/Projects/Maps/SeaLevelRise_Victoria_BC.pdf)
   * A multi-criteria analysis poster of the vulunerability of sea level rise for Victoria, British Columbia.

+* #### Ride 4 Freedom Storytelling GIS [Web Map](https://vanritto.github.io/libertyproject/storymap/index.html)
+  * An interactive scrolly storytelling GIS Web Map generated using Mapbox to tell the story of The Libery Project, Mozambique, and their new fundraising initiative, Ride 4 Freedom

 * #### New York, New York [Map](https://danammckee.github.io/Projects/Maps/NewYork.pdf)
   * A map of New York City created from the ESRI MOOC Cartography course that showcases the result of working with label classes and advanced label settings.